1-800-987-9852 Chat Now

 The Lowcountry Center

-Serving as the entrance to the Lowcountry Trail as well as the Lowcountry Zoo, the Craig E. Wall, Jr. Lowcountry Center features a gorgeous open-air courtyard complete with wildlife sculptures and plants native to the area.
+Serving as the entrance to the Lowcountry Trail as well as the Lowcountry Zoo, the Craig E. Wall, Jr. Lowcountry Center features a gorgeous open-air courtyard complete with wildlife sculptures and native plants.
 For an additional cost, guests may take a boat tour through the historic rice fields, enjoying the scenery, animals, and birds, and learn a little about the history of the South Carolina rice plantations.

 The Native Wildlife Zoo

-Be sure to stop by the Brookgreen Gardens during your next Myrtle Beach vacation.
+Be sure to stop by the Brookgreen Gardens during your next Myrtle Beach vacation .
 Here, you can explore the grounds at your leisure, which makes for a perfect day whether it be a romantic excursion or a fun family outing.
 Your admission tickets are good for seven consecutive days!
-Book tickets today to enjoy this wonderful garden and many other great sightseeing tours on your next romantic Myrtle Beach getaway.
+Book tickets today to enjoy this wonderful garden and many other vacation tours on your next romantic vacation.
+Visitors to Myrtle Beach, SC are certain to have a memorable time with admission to Brookgreen Gardens. brookgreen gardens hours

 - What is included in the admission price for Brookgreen Gardens?